-Toomik’s recent solo exhibitions and screenings include: A Theatre of Gestures, curated by Andris Brinkmanis, The Mukusala Art Salon, Riga (2018); How the West Was Left, curated by Anders Kreuger, Central Market, Tallinn (2017); Film and video retrospective, 63rd International Short Film Festival Oberhausen (2017); First Slumber, Tallinn Art Hall Gallery, Tallinn (2016); Smells Like Old Men's Spirit, Temnikova & Kasela Gallery, Tallinn (2015); 84 HRZ Gallery, Munich; Werkstattgalerie, Berlin (2014); Galleri Sult / Skur 6 , Stavanger; Orton Gallery, Helsinki (2013); ARTRA Gallery, Milano; Pop/off art Gallery, Moscow (2012).
+Toomik has exhibited widely, both at home and abroad, where he has participated in the first Manifesta (1996), 4th Berlin Contemporary Art Biennial (2006) and represented Estonia at the Venice Biennial twice, in 1997 and 2003.
+His recent solo exhibitions and screenings include “My End is My Beginning.
+And My Beginning is My End”, Moscow Museum of Modern Art; “A Theatre of Gestures”, curated by Andris Brinkmanis, The Mukusala Art Salon, Riga (2018); “How the West Was Left”, curated by Anders Kreuger, Central Market, Tallinn (2017); Film and video retrospective, 63rd International Short Film Festival Oberhausen (2017); “First Slumber”, Tallinn Art Hall Gallery (2016); "Smells Like Old Men's Spirit", Temnikova & Kasela, Tallinn (2015); 84 HRZ Gallery, Munich; Werkstattgalerie, Berlin (2014); Galleri Sult / Skur 6 , Stavanger; Orton Gallery, Helsinki (2013); ARTRA Gallery, Milano; Pop/off art Gallery, Moscow (2012).